MicrosoftDocs/SupportArticles-docs/support/dynamics-365/supply-chain/sales/quantity-cannot-be-reduced.md

 ---
 title: The quantity can't be reduced when a sales order is canceled
-description: The quantity can't be reduced when a sales order is canceled.
+description: Provides a resolution for the quantity can't be reduced issue when a sales order is canceled.
 author: Henrikan
 ms.date: 5/17/2021
 ms.topic: troubleshooting